 PLNTPTH 2001 - Sick Plants and a Hungry World - Online course (2 units)

+Online.
 Review of the interactions of plants with plant pathogens and the social, economic, and historic consequences for civilization.
-Entirely online course.
-Autumn and Spring semesters.
+Autumn, Spring, Summer.

 PLNTPTH 3001 - General Plant Pathology Lecture (3 units)

 An introduction to plant diseases caused by fungi, bacteria, viruses, nematodes and parasitic higher plants.
 Video-linked between Columbus and Wooster.
 Prerequ: Intro or general biology course.